The United Kingdom Health Statistics Steering Group – Workplan

 Health and Care Interactive Tool

-The Secretariat developed a Health and Care landscape tool.
+The Secretariat developed a UK health and care statistics interactive tool.
 The tool puts all government health and care publications in one place for users.
 The Office for Statistics Regulation (OSR) complimented this work.

 Coherence